nrajavas/Networks/README.md

 # networks
-A pair of one-shot services from networks class at LMU
+A pair of basic, Blackjack-related one-shot services from networks class at LMU.
+One-shot is written in Python, and one-more-shot is written in Java.